mjburtenshaw/macglab/README.md

 - Use the `-b, --browser` flag to open MRs in the browser.
 - Use the `-d, --drafts` flag to include draft MRs.
 - Use the `-g, --group` flag to filter output to [the usernames configuration](#usernames).
+- Use the `-i, --group-id` flag to override the configured group ID.
 - Use the `-p, --projects` flag to filter output to [the projects configuration](#projects).
 - Use the `-t, --access-token` flag to override the configured access token.
 - Use the `-u, --users` flag to override [configured usernames](#usernames) and only filter on usernames you provided.
 Accepts a CSV string of usernames.
 For example: